sjoerdvankreel/firefly-synth-2/README.md

 * Keyboard tracking center key with -64 to +64 semis, 0 is C4.
 Global tracks the last MIDI key.
 * For global FX, new smoothing param for incoming last-midi-key.
 Prevents jumps when keytracking global filters.
 * Easy-access mod controls for env/lfo to filter freq/shaper gain.
+* SVF and comb filters can be frequency-controlled or pitch-controlled with optional pitch-following to voice/master.

 ## Envelope
 * 12 stage EG. I guess this classifies as an MSEG, but, no visual editor.